-Your college may have a number of small jobs available, some of which - such as library jobs and occasional portering duties - can comfortably be combined with study.
+Your college is also likely to have a number of small jobs available, some of which - such as library jobs and occasional portering duties - can comfortably be combined with study.
 Such employment would still need to be approved as detailed above.